sonifydata/twotone.io/how-it-works.md

 ### How can your organization benefit from using TwoTone?

 TwoTone is designed to be seamlessly integrated into the workflow of a newsroom and used either as a standalone tool for publishing sonification on the web or as a soundtrack builder for multimedia projects.
 The tool is customizable to enable creators to map any data input to the desired audio output.

-### How does Text-to-Speech work?

-TwoTone uses Google’s Text-To-Speech API so that a creator can type a title for their piece and have it read in a male or female voice in different languages.
-This audio is placed before the music starts to give context to the listener.
-You can turn it on or off.
-Technically, this means that TwoTone can’t really be described purely as 'sonification' since that word refers to "the use of non-speech audio to convey information or perceptualize data".

 ## Feedback